 This week our Digital Marketer Sam Clarke delivered a speech at the Orderwise Expo about modern day SEO, answering the questions around what does and doesn’t matter in SEO.
 He also explained what is overhyped when it comes to SEO and what is redundant.

 The first thing that needs to go is keyword stuffing; the idea that businesses can puff up a blog post or article with keywords is dead.
 It’s an old-school technique that doesn’t provide value to readers and it’s too obvious to crawl bots that read websites for Google.
 If it reads poorly for potential customers and is frowned upon by Google, then it’s a no-go.

 Another more dangerous tactic is the use of advertorial which is also known as native advertising.
 Like with many things in marketing the US dog wags the UK tail and people blindly accept standard practice over there as being totally legal here too.
 That is simply not the case; our laws are stricter and Google has clamped down on this easy link-building method as well.
 Don’t think you can fool people by paying for what are essentially fake endorsements.
 If the Advertising Standards Agency catches you, you could face a significant fine.

 The key to SEO success is the same as all marketing.
 Once you understand that outputs and results regarding SEO are linked to other parts of marketing, everything will work together.
 If you have a piece of strong creative advertising or a significant award win that is publicised in the media, the likelihood is that it will contribute to an increase in web traffic.
-Here is an example of how TV influences web traffic.
-You can see not only spikes during airtime but also how the organic search results will be sustained afterwards for a significant duration.

 Google’s goal is to create a system that can mimic human judgement and use tried and trusted signals.
 This includes age of websites, user experience, inbound links from high quality websites such as national and trade media.